 P-Orridge studied magic under Brion Gysin and later co-founded Thee Temple of Psychic Youth (TOPY), a magical order cum Psychic TV fan club that evolved a life of its own.
-P-Orridge left TOPY and tried to shut the organization down in 1991, but some members continued on under the TOPY in spite of his protests.
+P-Orridge left TOPY and tried to shut the organization down in 1991, but some members continued on under the TOPY name in spite of his protests.
 This organization is now known as Autonomous Individuals Network.

 P-Orridge and his second wife Lady Jaye began a series of body modifications with the aim of becoming a third unified being known as Breyer P-Orridge.
 Lady Jaye died in October of 2007.

 The Genesis P-Orridge Online Archive Extensive collection of interviews, articles, show dates, information, and ephemera.

 Check the official news page for upcoming appearances, performances, etc.

 A remix by P-Orridge appears on the deluxe edition of the recent Nine Inch Nails album Hesitation Marks

 The Ballad of Genesis and Lady Jaye is now available on DVD.

 Thee Psychick Bible: a New Testament is now available.